ScathachSkadi/yet-another-anime-game-launcher/README.md

 ### HSR: 4.1.0 OS/CN
 ### ZZZ: 2.7.0 OS/CN

 #### **: Starting from release 0.3.12 using DXMT 0.74, you need to update to Sequoia or later.
 Sonoma is getting old and is lacking technical features to improve the translation.
+We might support Sonoma again when the issue is fixed.

 ## For Linux users
 [Anime Games Launcher](https://github.com/an-anime-team/anime-games-launcher) is a universal linux launcher for anime games